minnesota-connections-academy/biology-announcements/_posts/2020-11-2-Unit-2-Alternative-Portfolio-Option.md

 That's everything you need.
 But if you'd like more help, there will soon be more small group help sessions in the Bio LL room.
 Stay tuned to your planner and webmails!

 Note: I've created a shorter video guide for this portfolio which you can watch below instead of watching the LL recording that is linked above.
-I apologize for the poor audio quality!
+I apologize that the audio quality isn't great :(

 {% include google-drive-player.html id="1qk8gvru90582oVtxpMak49c2mGH_ikPE"%}